mhackersu/sdc/README.md

   - Error handling for currency pair that does not exist
 - Your approach to solving the task, and any issues with implementation
   - Using closing prices on 1 Day candles to calculate sdev
+  - Using the standard deviation formula for population.
+I suppose it could be reasonably argued to use the sample formula, to account for Bessel's correction.
 - The time it took you to write it
   - 1 hr on container and shell script
   - 3 hrs on code